 NGI Support Actions

 As shown in the previous sections, several NGIs suffered from low availability.
-A support action was delivered in collaboration with the Greek JRU to help the identified NGIs to solve the technical issues faced in running RP core services (including the NGI SAM service) and the RC services.
+A support action was delivered in collaboration with the Greek JRU to help the identified NGIs solve the technical issues faced in running RP services (including the NGI SAM service).

 Albania: this NGI is still not contributing resources to EGI.
 The Greek JRU was requested to provide support in bootstrapping the operations centre and one RC, however, the issue was then identified to be related to lack of local staff.
 This problem is still open.